moneytrackio/tezart/README.md

 ### Utility functions

-We provide some utility functions through `tezart.sh` to help you in your development process.
+We provide some utility functions through `tezart` to help you in your development process.

 Following is the output usage :